 Many are concerned about the use of chemical insecticides and pesticides on their food.

-Along with the growing concern of what those unnatural chemicals are doing to our bodies in general.
-Since they haven’t been around for a long time, it’s been hard to say what the effects have been truly.
+There is a growing concern of what those unnatural chemicals are doing to our bodies in general.
+Since those chemicals haven’t been around for a long time, it’s been hard to say what the effects have been truly.
 There are studies being conducted on that currently, be we are way off from knowing the full truth scientifically.
 Will it be too late when we find out?
 Other sources here, here and here.

 There is a growing concern over bacteria in the food.

-It’s not that hard to grow a garden for yourself.
+It’s not that hard to grow your own food.
+A garden can be easy and simple to do.

-What are YOUR reasons for growing your own food?
+What are YOUR reasons to grow your own food?
 Be sure to pin this for later!